davatorium/rofi/README.md

  * A preview application.
 In other words, it will not show a (small) preview of image, movie or other files.
  * A UI toolkit.
  * A library to be used in other applications.
  * An application that can support every possible use-case.
-It tries to generic enough to be usable by everybody.
+It tries to be generic enough to be usable by everybody.
    Specific functionality can be added using scripts.
  * Just a dmenu replacement.
 The dmenu functionality is a nice 'extra' to **rofi** not its main purpose.